explorerhq/sql-explorer/README.rst

 EXPLORER_SCHEMA_EXCLUDE_TABLE_PREFIXES  Don't show schema for tables starting with these prefixes, in the schema helper.                                ('django.contrib.auth', 'django.contrib.contenttypes', 'django.contrib.sessions', 'django.contrib.admin')
 EXPLORER_SCHEMA_INCLUDE_VIEWS           Include database views                                                                                          False
 EXPLORER_ASYNC_SCHEMA                   Generate DB schema asynchronously.
 Requires Celery and EXPLORER_TASKS_ENABLED                                   False
-EXPLORER_CONNECTION_NAME                The name of the Django database connection to use.
+EXPLORER_DEFAULT_CONNECTION             The name of the Django database connection to use.
 Ideally set this to a connection with read only permissions  None  # Must be set for the app to work, as this is required
-EXPLORER_CONNECTIONS                    A dictionary of { 'Friendly Name': 'django_db_alias'}.
-All                                                      {}  # At a minimum, should be set to something like { 'Default': 'readonly' } or similar.
+EXPLORER_CONNECTIONS                    A dictionary of { 'Friendly Name': 'django_db_alias'}.                                                          {}  # At a minimum, should be set to something like { 'Default': 'readonly' } or similar.
 See connections.py for more documentation.
 EXPLORER_PERMISSION_VIEW                Callback to check if the user is allowed to view and execute stored queries                                     lambda u: u.is_staff
 EXPLORER_PERMISSION_CHANGE              Callback to check if the user is allowed to add/change/delete queries                                           lambda u: u.is_staff
 EXPLORER_TRANSFORMS                     List of tuples like [('alias', 'Template for {0}')].
 See features section of this doc for more info.            []